buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 The translator uses this concept to consume a specific and well-known header to read the identity of the authorized user in the common format.
 The identity is then validated and transformed to the authentication credentials needed by the destination.
 Then, the translator instructs Envoy to set the credentials for the upstream.
-In the PoC, this is done by setting the `Authorization` header to static Basic Auth credentials.
+In the POC, this is done by setting the `Authorization` header to static Basic Auth credentials.

 ##### Egress